Welcome

 Every time I go to Lesvos, I feel I understand a little more about what it means to be human.
 I am clearly shown those human qualities that many of us have forgotten while we're submerged in our rich nation comforts, qualities such as survival, courage, resilience, solidarity, perseverance, and the inextinguishable and unexplainable little flame of hope that can live inside the heart when there is nothing out there actually giving us hope.

 I pray that we will have even a fraction of these qualities if we are ever in extreme situations like the ones all they people I have met in Lesvos have been through.
 I also pray that all our hearts will fill with compassion for all those who are suffering so close to us and that we will be moved to do what we can to help our human brothers and sisters.
 We live in a world which is on the brink of nuclear war, and where natural disasters are increasing in frequency and potency.
-It is very possible that if not us, our children and grandchildren generations will be in need of compassion and refuge.
+It is very possible that if not us, our children and grandchildren will be in need of compassion and refuge.
 Let's plant the seeds that we would like them to harvest tomorrow.

 I have deep gratitude to everyone who helped me come again and to everyone at Earth Medicine for their incredible work.
 Also, I want to give special thanks to Helen Kenny from Balance Healthcare for donating the needles that I used during this trip.
 Without everyone’s help, this work would not be possible.